facuperezm/advice-generator/README.md

 ### Continued development

 I will continue learning Next.js and Tailwind, particularly the animations for components and psedo classes uses.
+I will continue to integrate TypeScript to my projects!

 ### Useful resources